reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 From the logs, we can see the JSON message deserialized into `SingupEvent` object in our `receiveMessage` method with the help of the configured custom converter.

 ## Consuming AWS Event messages
 SQS message listeners can also receive events generated by other AWS services.
-Messages originating from AWS events does not contain the mime-type header.
+Messages originating from AWS events do not contain the mime-type header.
 So the Jackson message converter needs to be configured with the `strictContentTypeMatch` property false as shown below:

 ```java